To enjoy the full Mail & Guardian online experience: please upgrade your browser

 "Syria is a state of institutions and the defection of individuals, whatever their rank, does not change the policy of the state," Zohbi told the official SANA news agency.

 Iranian Foreign Minister Ali Akbar Salehi headed to Turkey to demand Ankara's assistance in securing the release of the Iranian hostages amid growing concern for their fate.
-That followed an unconfirmed report on a rebel group's Facebook page that three of them had been killed in shelling by Assad's forces on Monday.

 "Considering that the [rebel] Free Syrian Army – which claims to have abducted the Iranian pilgrims – is backed by Turkey, the visit by the foreign minister aims to warn and remind the Ankara government of its responsibilities in this matter," the foreign ministry said.